gitlabhq/gitlabhq/doc/ci/yaml/README.md

 `include` requires the external YAML files to have the extensions `.yml` or `.yaml`.
 The external file will not be included if the extension is missing.

-You can define it either as a single string, or, in case you want to include more than one files, an array of different values .
-The following examples are both valid cases:
+You can include your extra YAML file either as a single string or as an array of multiple values.
+You can also use full paths or relative URLs.
+The following examples are both valid:

 ```yaml
 # Single string